Supporting a culturally responsive and accountable family violence sector

 Get in touch

-Anna Wark is the Family Violence Project Lead based at Djirra and welcomes any questions you may have or opportunities to discuss your organisation’s involvement: awark@djirra.org.au.
+Anna Wark is the Family Violence Partnership Lead based at Djirra and welcomes you to get in touch – awark@djirra.org.au.